linces/linces/README.md

 **🔭** I came from clipper, which i started to develop in the distant year of 1995, a quick pass through visual basic, and then Object Pascal / Delphi, and a couple of languages since then, including PHP, JavaScript, and more recently Dart/Flutter.
 But i consider Object Pascal/Delphi to be my mother programming language.
-Today i’m currently working

-And a couple of projects, most them with Delphi, Firebird and many others technologies in daily work.
+Today i’m currently working with a couple of projects, most them with Delphi, Firebird and many others technologies in daily work.
 Some personal projects with Dart/Flutter, and some freelancer jobs in ReactJS and React Native, and PHP both with firebase.

 A dozen of past projects in Clipper, PHP, Delphi, JavaScript, etc.